Chicago Tylenol murders: Suspects

 Police also investigated a second man, Roger Arnold, a dock worker at a Jewel-Osco in Melrose Park, who told officers that he possessed potassium cyanide.
 Bar owner Marty Sinclair, whose establishment Arnold frequented, reported Arnold to the police, saying that Arnold had discussed killing people with a white powder and had become increasingly erratic after his marriage had dissolved.
 Arnold had worked with victim Mary Reiner's father at a warehouse, and Arnold's wife had been treated at a hospital across the street from the store in which Reiner bought her cyanide-laced pills.
 A copy of The Poor Man's James Bond, which contained instructions on making potassium cyanide, was found in Arnold's home.
 Arnold was held several times by the police, but never charged.
 In the summer of 1983, Arnold, mistaking a random passerby named John Stanisha for Sinclair, shot and killed the man, a computer consultant and father of three, who was leaving a bar with multiple friends.
 Arnold was convicted of the killing in January 1984 and served 15 years of his 30-year sentence for murder, saying in 1996 from prison: "I killed a man, a perfectly innocent person.
 I had choices.
 I could have walked away."
 He died in June 2008.
 In 2010, Arnold's body was exhumed (and subsequently reburied) so that his femur could be removed for DNA testing.
 Arnold's DNA did not match the DNA samples discovered on the bottles.

-21st-century investigation efforts
+21st-century investigations

 In early January 2009, Illinois authorities renewed the investigation.
 Federal agents searched the home of James W. Lewis in Cambridge, Massachusetts, and seized a number of items.
 In Chicago, an FBI spokesman declined to comment but said "we'll have something to release later possibly".

 In 2010, DNA samples were collected from James W. Lewis and from the corpse of Roger Arnold, which was exhumed for that purpose; neither's DNA matched DNA samples found on the tainted bottles.